E-Week Bridge Strength Competition

 To help you meet the weight limit, the approximate weights of some pieces are shown.
 Balsa wood is not used because it has a huge variation of density and strength.

 High quality wood glue, such as Titebond II provides a strong and durable joint, but takes up to 24 hours to cure.
+A fairly new product: Titebond Quick & Thick provides similar strength but dries much faster (though full cure is still 24 hours).
 Fast-dry (3 second) superglues do NOT form strong bonds, because they only bond to the surface.
-Slower (30 second) superglues can be as strong as wood glue.
-Polyurethane glue, such as Gorilla Glue, has similar strengths and expands to fill cracks, however it requires moisture to cure, so surfaces should be wetted.
+Slower (30 seconds) superglues can be as strong as wood glue.
+Polyurethane glue, such as Gorilla Glue, likely has similar strengths (though we have not tested it) and expands to fill cracks, however it requires moisture to cure, so surfaces should be wetted.

 Type |